 Do you suffer from advanced tooth loss?
 Are you ready for dentures?

 Talk to your dentist about a prosthetic, which helps restore these missing teeth and improves your smile’s health and appearance.

 Dentures are the traditional method for replacing a full arch or set of missing teeth.
 Modern dentures offer a more natural-looking design with a comfortable and secure fit.
 Dentures are custom-designed to complement the patient’s facial aesthetics.

 The oral health and goals of the individual patient will be considered when determining the best course of treatment for replacing missing teeth.
 Our doctors will help patients consider the benefits of each treatment option so that they are able to make informed decisions about their oral health.

-Our dentists have many years of experience and education in restorative dentistry.
-Focusing on function and fit, our dentists design dentures for patients that look and feel like natural teeth.
+Our dentists haver many years of experience and education in restorative dentistry.
+Focusing on the function and fit, our dentists design dentures for patients that look and feel like natural teeth.
 Some patients may qualify for an implant-secured denture.
 Patients who would like to explore the option of an implant-secured denture may be referred to Dr. Roham Rafat.

 Tooth Loss and the Need for Tooth Replacement